Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 `assert!` is similar to `assert_eq!` except it expects the value to be true.
 It just makes the code simpler to write.

-So that's the first case covered, now let's copy that code expect change a few things.
+So that's the first case covered, now let's copy that code except change a few things.
 The first is to change `poll_id` to something that does not exist:

 ```rust
 // Previous code omitted